bunchc/blog/_posts/2015-10-27-OpenStack-Summit-Tokyo---Day-1.md

 categories:
 ---

-Day number 1, or my second day in Tokyo started a bit early, but, that worked out well, as I managed to get a good feel for the city by taking a quick job around:
+Day number 1, or my second day in Tokyo started a bit early, but, that worked out well, as I managed to get a good feel for the city by taking a quick jog around:

 ![Tokyo 5k](https://dl.dropboxusercontent.com/u/2201734/IMG_9332.JPG)
 ![Tokyo 5k 2](https://dl.dropboxusercontent.com/u/2201734/IMG_9339.JPG)